Menu

 The Humanistic and Social Advantages of Tutor Feedback vs. AI Feedback

-Elizabeth Gagne, East Carolina University
+Elizabeth Gagne', East Carolina University

 The focus of this training activity is to showcase how AI can aid tutoring appointments and students' writing but cannot replace the humanistic, cognitive, and social perspectives that are present in writing center consultations.
 This activity helps to facilitate the examination of the types of feedback given, and specifically whether and how well AI feedback vs. consultant feedback addresses higher-order concerns.
 As we know, AI has the capability to help students in their drafting and revising process, but it doesn’t cater to the students' needs without being specifically prompted.
 How does the student know what their needs are if they don't have targeted feedback?
 This activity highlights the need for a collaborative and humanistic approach to giving and /receiving feedback.
 To utilize this lesson, directors will need to provide a common assignment seen in their university writing center (UWC) to the consultants and ensure for the consultants to have access to a GenAI tool of their choice.